desaetiis/raddio-vue-transition/README.md

-# VueJS transition & transition-group demo
+# raddio-vue

-This repo contains the code for a demo from our blog post "Creating Vue.js Transitions & Animation: Live Examples".
+This repo is a mod of the blog post "Creating Vue.js Transitions & Animation: Live Examples".

 >[Try it on CodePen](https://codepen.io/udyux/pen/EwwPgr)